jlbradley1844/jlbradley1844.github.io/_drafts/I'll-pass-on-Bitcoin.md

 fees, but there is a deadweight loss to the credit card companies in the cost of running their own business, as those networks aren't free.

+Note that I'm not saying this is a bad thing.
+The existence of legal currency means that there are at least no _explicit_ transaction costs for businesses that use cash.
+As for large amounts, cash in hand is not valueless either.
+Using cash, it is possible to carry out a virtually untraceable, non-recourse purchase.
+For many exchanges, this is desired by either buyers or sellers, making cash a preferred alternative.
+These are not necessarily illegal transactions; there are some lines of business where this sort of no-strings exchanges are needed for both buyers and sellers to conduct business, as a sort of explicit endorsement of a "caveat emptor" line of buiness.
+This sort of guarantee _might_ be possible in other payment systems, but for hard currency, it is more or less intrinsic nature to the currency.

 So why is a currency of value, then?
 A good currency is one that does two things:
 * For the buyer and seller, it helps ease transactions by lowering the transaction cost.
 * For the marketplace as a whole, it is structured to lower the deadweight costs for the maintenance of the currency in the marketplace.

 So this is how a currency is good.
 And the better a currency is at doing these things, the more valuable it is, and the more people will use it for their transactions.
+There may additionally be additional value associated with the currency itself; the difficulty in traceability of hard cash is usually not a problem for buyers and sellers, but is sometimes explicitly valued by some parties, making it attractive in some cases.

-So why should people hold bitcoins _as currency_?
+So to restate the above point: why should someone hold bitcoins _as currency_?
 Because by holding bitcoins, it allows someone to conduct business *more cheaply* and with a *lower deadweight cost* to the marketplace as a whole.

+Let's restate some basic economics.
+Why are bitcoins in demand?
+There are two reasons:
+1. Because people wish to hold them temporarily so as to perform transactions
+2. Because people wish to hold them for appreciation in value, _in the expectation that there will be more need for usage in transactions in the future_

 There is one additional consideration that have not yet introduced, but that must be considered.
+It is not at all the case for regular currency.
+It is much less of a currency for "pegged" transactions.
+But it is very much the case for bitcoin.
+That is currency risk.

-Were you to hold $1,000,000, you would expose yourself to currency risk.
+Were you to hold $1,000,000, you would expose yourself to significant currency risk.
 What is currency risk?
 That is the change in value you incur due to changes in the value of money itself.
 Now, in our discussion above regarding ATMs, this is sort of mooted, as we are comparing money in hand versus money in a bank account,and both are equally impacted by any changes in money due to inflation or other thigs.
 But still, there is a big difference - if you hold the money in a bank, you have a lot more leeway to invest your funds rather than hold it in cash.
 If you save $1,000,000 in currency, you're stuck.
-Your currency will tend to lose value over time, since you are not able to invest it (if you did invest it, you would no longer have the currency, would you?).
-But at least you know which way things will go, roughly.
-If you hold it for a month or two, you should be okay, and since you use currency _for exchange_ (e.g. to give someone else), that should nto be an issue.
+Your currency will tend to lose value over time, since you are not able to invest it; it is simply sitting there idle.
+In the unlikely event there is deflation, you will lose money, but generally you will take a haircut roughly in line with deflation.
+On the other hand, if you wanted to hold it for a week or two prior to a purchase, you should be okay, provided you're ok with the small inflation and lost opportunity cost - which could still be several thousand dollars for that much cash!

 Bitcoins, on the other hand, are far more volatile.
 As such, we have to take into account the volatility of this.
 When we hold bitcoins as